Cycling the Kibi Plain

 There were farmers with their round, straw hats in the fields, still working with their hands.

-Riding Along the Path
+Riding Along the Cycle Path

-The path wound for several kilometres through rice fields, along a river, the train line and residential houses but we only passed few people on the way.
+The cycle path wound for several kilometres through rice fields, along a river, the train line and residential houses but we only passed few people on the way.
 They probably thought we were crazy to cycle in the summer heat, but with plenty to drink in our packs and basket we enjoyed the sunshine.

 Stopping at Kibitsu Shrine